 Phone: (510) 248-1030

-Russell Nord, M.D. who serves as the center's medical director.
+Russell Nord, M.D. who serves as the program's medical director.

 Sports Related Concussions

-Click here or the image on the right to learn how Dr. Nord is helping to raise awareness to sports concussions.
+Click here or the image on the right to learn how Washington Sports Medicine is diagnosing,

 Russell Nord, M.D.

 Dr. Nord is a fellowship-trained Orthopedic Surgeon specializing in Sports

 Medicine.
 While, his interests focus on the knee, shoulder and hip, he

 treats a variety of conditions in both the athlete and non-athlete.
 Dr.